 As one of the most efficient Jewish charities that help the poor, American Friends of Yad Eliezer | B'ezri works to prevent this occurrence through our Bar Mitzvah Twinning Project.
 Our program provides the opportunity for a boy anywhere in the world, to twin with a needy bar mitzvah in Israel, helping him celebrate his simcha too- joyously and in a meaningful way.
 A donation of $750 sponsors tefillin for the bar mitzvah boy in need.
 For a $1,500 contribution, he will be provided with a complete package that includes tefillin and covers other expenses such as new clothes and/or a modest celebration.

 This project brings happiness to the recipients, enabling them to enjoy the excitement of reaching their important milestone, and empowering them to feel just like their peers.
 It also beautifully enhances the patron's simcha, as he experiences first-hand the invaluable mitzva of generous giving.
-Help us provide this unique excitement, joy and pride to both the recipient and the giver, with your donation!
+Help us provide this unique excitement, joy and pride to a bar mitzvah in Israel and the sponsor, with a generous donation!

 Impoverished families are often unable to buy groceries to feed their families.
 "Groceries" doesn't mean extras.
 Sometimes it means even the most basic items like bread and milk.